 World Trade Center (a pentagonal building), 401 East Pratt St., Baltimore, Maryland, February 2008.
 Photo by Diane F. Evartt.

-In 1970, the Maryland Health and Higher Educational Facilities Authority was created (Chapter 408, Acts of 1970).
-The Authority assists hospitals, related health-care organizations, and educational institutions with financing for construction, site acquisition, and capital equipment.
+The Authority assists hospitals, related health-care organizations, and educational institutions with financing and refinancing for construction, renovation, and equipping of facilities; site acquisition; and capital equipment.
 Private nonprofit health and higher educational facilities may use the Authority as a vehicle to issue tax-exempt bonds and thereby pay a lower rate of interest.

-The Authority is funded from interest earnings on investments, and fees charged to participating borrowers.
+From interest earnings on investments, and fees charged to participating borrowers, the Authority is funded.

 Nine members constitute the Authority.
 Eight are appointed to five-year terms by the Governor.
 The State Treasurer serves ex officio.
 Annually, the Governor designates the chair and vice-chair.
 With the Governor's approval, the Authority names the Executive Director (Code Economic Development Article, secs.
 10-301 through 10-356).